The Committee on Academic Status hears individual student requests for exceptions to academic rules and regulations.

 NOTE: A professor's supporting statement will be requested and is a required component of the review process.

 If a student wishes to add or drop a class after the add/drop deadline, the student must petition CAS.
 Petitions to drop classes are rarely approved except under circumstances beyond a student’s control.

-PETITION TO WITHDRAW: A petition may be made requesting (1) a withdrawal from a class or (2) a withdrawal from all classes.
+A petition may be made requesting (1) a late withdrawal from a class or (2) a withdrawal from all classes after the deadline to withdraw has passed.
 Students wishing to withdraw from all classes should contact our office for an appointment.
 Retroactive withdrawals refer to course withdrawals after the last day of classes or relating to a previous academic semester.
-The Committee is hesitant to make selective retroactive adjustments.
 The Committee will not hear requests for adjustments to semesters that reach back further than one year.

-PETITION TO UNDERLOAD (to take fewer than 12 credit hours): Underload requests will normally be considered ONLY under one of the following conditions:
+Underload requests (to take fewer than 12 credit hours) will normally be considered ONLY under one of the following conditions: